tfeldmann/Arduino-Blinkenlight/README.md

 ## Why

 I created this library because I like to blink my error codes to the user.
-So for example blink two times for problems with component X, three times for component Y - you get the idea.
+So for example blink two times, then three times for error 23 - you get the idea.

+Over the time I found it super useful to handle basically all buzzers, lights and LEDs.
+I have multiple applications where it controls status lights via CAN.